Our Goodnotes vs. Notability article was most recently updated in May 2024.

 Both apps also feature a selection tool (Lasso) to select and move anything on the page.
 This feature is similar in both tools, and both tools offer a variety of options regarding what you’d like to do with your selected text.

-However, with Goodnotes 6, the lasso tool has basically become obsolete because you can now select anything simply by drawing a circle around it with your pen and tapping on the circle.
+However, when you’re moving things around on the same page with Goodnotes 6, the Lasso tool isn’t even necessary, because you can now select anything simply by drawing a circle around it with your pen and tapping on the circle.

 To get clean shapes, Notability offers shape detection, where you draw the desired shape with your Apple Pencil and hold it in place.
 As soon as the app recognizes the attempted shape, it redraws it using uniform lines and dimensions.